 While only about 1 per cent of freight by volume is moved through Melbourne and Avalon airports, it represents 20 per cent by value.

-An increase in Victoria’s gross product by $40 billion over the next three decades will see freight volumes triple.
+An increase in Victoria’s gross product by $40 billion over the next three decades will see freight volumes more than double.

 To build on our advantage as the freight and logistics capital of Australia, more will need to be done to safeguard freight networks for the future.